-If you’re trying to decide which of the handful of São Tomé and Príncipe hotels to choose for your holiday to these beautifully remote equatorial islands, then you’ve come to the right place.
+If you’re trying to decide which of the handful of best São Tomé and Príncipe hotels to choose for your holiday to these beautifully remote equatorial islands, then you’ve come to the right place.
 We spent a couple of weeks trying out some of the best places to stay in São Tomé and Príncipe and as a result hope this post will help you work out which luxury hotel or eco-lodge is going to be suitable for you.

 Best Places to Stay in São Tomé and Príncipe

 There are hotels on São Tomé and Príncipe for all budgets, from rustic guest houses to luxury beach resorts.
-Many people choose one hotel as a base on each island, which works well since it’s really easy to get everywhere thanks to the fact the islands really are tiny.
+Many people choose one hotel as a base on each island, which works well since it’s really easy to get everywhere because the islands really are tiny.
 Yet we recommend staying in a couple of hotels on Príncipe to get a true flavour of the island.
 Perhaps start with a boutique plantation hotel before finishing your trip with a few days at a Príncipe beach resort.

 Top Luxury Hotels in São Tomé and Príncipe

-We stayed in four São Tomé and Príncipe luxury hotels – Bom Bom Resort, Sundy Praia, Roca Sundy and Omali Lodge, as well as personally visiting some of the others on the islands.
+We stayed in four of the best São Tomé and Príncipe luxury hotels – Bom Bom Resort, Sundy Praia, Roca Sundy and Omali Lodge, as well as personally visiting some of the others on the islands.
 We enjoyed them all, but they were very different, so your budget, location and style preference will help determine where you should stay.

 Bom Bom Island Resort (Príncipe)